The California Supreme Court has upheld the ban on gay marriage in California.

 Sit tight.

-Once again, if you're just joining us, the California Supreme Court has upheld Proposition 8 in California, which uh banned gay marriage.
+Once again, if you're just joining us, the California Supreme Court has upheld Proposition 8 in California, which banned gay marriage.

-The uh court also decided that the estimated 18,000 gay couples who got married before the law took effect will stay married.
+The court also decided that the estimated 18,000 gay couples who got married before the law took effect will stay married.

-Will there be rioting in the streets in California in San Francisco over this?
+Will there be rioting in the streets in California, in San Francisco, over this?

-By the way, if you're just joining us and you missed the first hour, the first transcript, the first half hour transcript of this program on the Sonia Sotomayor nomination, what Republicans ought to do is posted at rushlimbaugh.com.
+By the way, if you're just joining us and you missed the first hour, the first transcript, the first half-hour transcript of this program on the Sonia Sotomayor nomination, What Republicans Ought to Do, is posted at rushlimbaugh.com.

 This is so the media can take it out of context more easily.

-Also, the second half hour of the first hour will uh be posted soon, and that's my reply to General Powell and Tom Ridge on TV on Sunday.
+And that's my reply to General Powell and Tom Ridge on TV on Sunday.

 Great that you called.